Warning: abuse, violence, sexual assault

 Another thing that of course greatly affects an artist’s ability to influence is whether they are living or not.
 Artists such as Basquiat, Miles Davis, Marvin Gaye were all abusive to others in one way or another but they are no longer with us and therefore not able to think “Hey, my 13 million fans are still supporting me, let me keep on abusing!”
 They are also no longer able to directly benefit financially from us consuming their art.
 So perhaps this means we can enjoy their art (critically!) without supporting abuse?

 David Carr, Professor of Ethics and Education at the University of Birmingham (my old uni!
 Big up yourself UoB) suggests that while some academics believe that art is never moral, just aesthetic, it seems that much art has a moral purpose.
 Furthermore, even if the artist claims no moral content to their work, it can still be perceived that way.
 For example, even if when Ty Dolla Sign said ‘girls are just horses in the stable that I can ride’ he was only saying it artistically and not because he wanted his listeners to believe he acts this way, this isn’t to stop said listeners from internalising this notion that girls are merely sexual objects to be pounced upon, and going out and pouncing.

 Last but most definitely not least, race can play a part in the decision making.
-It’s no secret that the odds are stacked against non-white individuals in every way, from socio-economic status and access to mental health services, to acceptance and representation in competitive industries like the arts and entertainment.
-We might shy away from interrupting the success of black artists like those mentioned in this article because we know what they’ve had to overcome to get there, and the huge part that racial inequality plays in entertainment industries, the justice system, and beyond.
+It’s no secret that the odds are stacked against people of colour in every way, from socio-economic status and access to mental health services, to acceptance and representation in competitive industries like the arts and entertainment.
+We might shy away from interrupting the success of Black artists like those mentioned in this article because we know what they’ve had to overcome to get there, and the huge part that racial inequality plays in entertainment industries, the justice system, and beyond.